arlac77/repository-provider/README.md

 ## generateBranchName

-find a new branch name for a given pattern
+Find a new branch name for a given pattern
 '_' will be replaced by a number
 'something/_' will get to something/1 something/2 ...